Bell County Court Records

 - Attorney-client privileged communications — Exempt from disclosure.

-- Records of ongoing investigations — May be withheld during active investigation.
+- Records of ongoing investigations — May be withheld during an active investigation.

 - Trade secrets and other confidential business information — Exempt under specific statutory provisions.

-Requests for public records that are denied must comply with the procedures set forth in Section 552.234 of the Texas Government Code.
-Requesters who believe a denial was improper may seek a ruling from the Texas Attorney General’s Office.
+If a public records request is denied, the denial must comply with the procedures under Section 552.234 of the Texas Government Code.
+Requesters who believe a denial was improper may seek a ruling from the Texas Attorney General's Office.

 Bell County Criminal Court Records